Zami77/Fractal_Burst/README.md

 ![Home_Screen](Screenshots/Home_Screen_Screenshot.PNG)

-Fractal Burst was created for the 6th Anuual Driftwood Gaming Jam and is my first attempt at game development.
+Fractal Burst was created for the 6th Annual Driftwood Gaming Jam and is my first attempt at game development.
 I chose the themes
 - Not what it seems
 - Time Travel
 - Babies (You'll understand by the end)